Origin of Alas, Poor Yorick!

 Hamlet makes this speech in the graveyard when he holds up the skull of Yorick.
-It is a best known and one of the complex speeches in dramatic works, in which Hamlet considers human fate by comparing the skull of Yorick with other living human beings.
+It is a best known and one of the more complex speeches in dramatic works.
+Here, Hamlet considers human fate by comparing the skull of Yorick with other living human beings.
 It is a reflection of Hamlet’s mature and new outlook on human life and death.
-Thus, this phrase refers to the realization of human beings regarding inevitability of fate and death that death is a natural phenomenon that never ceases.
+Thus, this phrase refers to the realization of human beings regarding the inevitability of fate and death, and that death is a natural phenomenon that never ceases.

 This phrase can be used on several occasions.
-People quote this phrase on funerary occasions of their loved ones to tell the importance of the death phenomenon.
-Similarly, parents can guide their children and teach them the importance of time during their lives by presenting examples of their closed ones whom they have lost, and that how eventually death will approach them.
+People quote this phrase at funerals of their loved ones, to tell the importance of the death phenomenon.
+Similarly, parents can guide their children and teach them the importance of time during their lives by presenting examples of their loved ones whom they have lost, and how eventually death will approach them.
 Religious figures can also use this to pay tribute to dead ones at funeral services.

 “Alas, poor Yorick!
 I knew him, Horatio: a fellow

 of infinite jest, of most excellent fancy: he hath